ashlaban/lulebo-api/lulebo-cli/README.md

 lulebo signup
 ```

-After a user has been created, verify that you can log in with it.
+After a user has been created, verify that you can log in with:
 ```
 lulebo url heater-start --username your_name
 ```